 Stock Number: 60381

-"Beechleaf Feltbush" believed to be a hybrid originating with Ed Hummel from whom this clone derives close to thirty years ago.
-Tightly stacked succulent gray-furred leaves on stubby, slowly branched gray furred stems; very attractive if given adequate light saturation., eventually forming a low wide felted mound.
-Much...
+"Beechleaf Feltbush" believed to be a hybrid originating with Ed Hummel from whom this clone derives well over thirty years ago.
+Tightly stacked succulent gray-furred leaves on stubby, slowly branched gray furred stems; very attractive, excellent window sill pot plant if given adequate light saturation., eventually for...

 Stock Number: 60374

 Gray green noodle leaves in rigid opposite pairs with ridged tips producing adventitious plantlets, on scrambling wiry stems.
 Clusters of pendant glossy olive calyx bells, each with shiny salmon-pink petals with violet-speckled rims--quite a midwinter show.
 (Probably constitutes a distinct species as yet unidentified f...

 Stock Number: 60373

 "False Hoya" The wiry stems and blackish-green narrow curved leaves are Hoya mimics--but the adventituous plantlets on the leaf tips and the nodding maroon-dotted flask flowers strongly indicate the true identity.
 From Madagascar, where the hooked leaves help in the scramble through the brush and thornshrubs to display...

 Stock Number: 60375

 OFTEN OF LIMITED AVAILABILITY.
 Thick glaucous smooth small leaves with very ornate crenate and fingered edges furled down to form a naked fist--can be a challenge to grow outside greenhouse conditions.
 Most unique member of a diverse set of variations within one species.